hmake98/nestjs-grpc/README.md

 - `TypeGeneratorService`: Service for generating TypeScript interfaces
 - `ProtoLoaderService`: Service for loading protobuf definitions
 - `GrpcMetadataExplorer`: Service for exploring metadata usage in controllers
+- `GrpcLoggerService`: Service for logging with configurable log levels

+### Logging

+- `LogLevel`: Enum for log levels (ERROR, WARN, INFO, DEBUG, VERBOSE)
+- `GrpcLogger`: Interface for implementing custom loggers
+- `GRPC_LOGGER`: Injection token for the logger
+- `GrpcLoggerOptions`: Configuration options for the logger

 ### Exceptions